jacomoelLTU/tog-ngac-crosscpp-LTU/README.md

 # tog-ngac-crosscpp
-The Open Group's implementation of NGAC with minor modifications and added testfiles from various students at Luleå University of Technology
+The Open Group's implementation of the NGAC Policy Machine with minor modifications and added testfiles from various students at Luleå University of Technology